Christmas in London

 While London is a city for all seasons, it seriously turns on the charm in winter.
 Christmas in London is wonderful.
 As soon as the temperature drops and the clocks go back, the city is transformed.
-There is a lot of activities to do, London Christmas lights to see and many London Christmas markets to visit.
+There are a lot of activities to do, London Christmas lights to see and many London Christmas markets to check out.

-After taking 2020 off as a result of the coronavirus pandemic, Winter Wonderland will also return to Hyde Park this year from 18 November to 2nd January 2022: it’s high time to get excited about the biggest outdoor ice-skating rink in the UK, panoramic views and attractions.
+Winter Wonderland will also return to Hyde Park this year from 18 November to 2nd January 2022: it’s high time to get excited about the biggest outdoor ice-skating rink in the UK, panoramic views and attractions.
 Winter Wonderland is the perfect place to start your Christmas shopping with a wander around the stalls.

 Amongst things to do in London at Christmas: you’ll start seeing mistletoe and mince pies creeping into shops and cafés towards the end of October, but London gets into the full festive swing of Christmas – or Chrimbo, as you might hear locals refer to it – from around mid-November, when Christmas lights are officially ‘switched on’, department stores such as Liberty and Selfridges unveil spectacular seasonal window displays, and Londoners develop a mild obsession with Christmas sandwiches.

-Looking to do some gift shopping or simply want to soak up the season's festive spirit?
+Looking to do some Christmas shopping in London or simply want to soak up the season's festive spirit?
 London's many Christmas markets and beautifully decorated shopping streets are where it's at.

 Christmas at Apple Market in Covent Garden is one of the most popular tourist sites, even locals who usually avoid the throngs of Covent Garden can’t resist the Apple Market’s pull.